pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 {{% /choosable %}}

+{{% choosable language go %}}

+In this file, we import the main Pulumi package and the Docker provider.
+Then, we pull the backend image, using the "backendImageName" variable and supplying the name of the remote image to pull.
+The Docker provider uses the `Name` argument to supply the name of the remote image for us to use.
+The `ctx.Export` statement is only there to satisfy Go's requirement that every variable defined must be referenced elsewhere; we'll end up removing it later.

+Notice that we're mixing in some language constructs here like `fmt.Sprintf()`.
+With Pulumi, we have access to the full language ecosystem, including all the functionality found in Go's standard library.
+Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify you're using the correct types for any inputs you're using.
+Pretty cool!

+{{% /choosable %}}

 {{% choosable language java %}}

 In this file, we import the main Pulumi package and the Docker provider.
 Then, we figure out which stack we're operating against, and populate the `stackName` variable for later use.
 When we build our backend image, we give it a name in our stack as "backend" before passing some arguments to the Docker provider.
 The Docker provider uses the `name` argument to pull a remote image for us to use.